xrisaD/CreateYourCV/README.md

 ### 4. Languages <br>
 name: languages <br>
- At this component you can add the language you speak.
+ At this component you can add the languages you speak.
 ![languages](/images/languages.PNG)

 ### 4. Projects <br>